by Václava Marková (Centre for Transport and Energy)

 The Transition Agency (Transformační agentura), one of the strategic projects of the region, is envisaged to become a key institution for the process of just transition, in terms of assistance with project preparation and citizen participation.

 “We are aware of the fact that the Karlovy Vary region has not been able to meet the challenges of using operational programs for a long time.
-As a territory, we are not able to take advantage of the opportunities we have,” said the Franta said.
+As a territory, we are not able to take advantage of the opportunities we have,” Franta said.

 The Transition Agency represents a so-called “no regret” project for the region and needs to be implemented regardless of whether the region receives a grant for it or not, said Franta.
 “To a minimal extent, we would run the Transition agency anyway.
 It is necessary that there is an organization that will provide this service for the region,” he added.